 Sony is making much of the '3D Audio' capability of the PS5, too, so expect good TV speakers to become even more crucial when the next-gen console launches.

 A little more buying advice for the road...

 If you want to learn more about shopping for gaming TVs, we've added a bit more info below.
 Read on to level up your AV knowledge skill!

-Bits and B.O.B.s: Connected to the HDR point, you might want to think about your gaming TV’s bit depth.
-The best HDR experience requires a 10-bit screen able to support 1024 values of each RGB colour - otherwise you will get an inferior colour performance, including, possibly, colour striping where you should see subtle blends.
-Most premium HDR TVs these days are 10-bit, but it’s far from a given at the relatively affordable end of the TV market.
+When considering HDR, you might want to think about your gaming TV’s bit depth.
+The best HDR experience requires a 10-bit screen able to support 1024 values of each RGB colour – otherwise you'll get an inferior colour performance, including, possibly, colour striping where you should see subtle blends.
+Most premium HDR TVs these days are 10-bit, but it’s far from a given at the affordable end of the TV market.